Tour Code : EN-119

 Gold Package Hotels

-Note: Sample hotels are confirmed if available on the reservation date.
-Otherwise, similar hotels are booked.
+Note: The sample hotels will be confirmed if they are available on the booking date.
+Otherwise, similar hotels will be booked.

 Diyarbakir is one of the largest cities in Turkey's Southeastern Anatolia Region.